-STAT -- Statistics and Probability
+STAT-Statistics and Probability

 STAT 100 Elementary Statistics and Probability (3) Prerequisite: permission of Math Department based on satisfactory score on Math placement exam or MATH 110 or MATH 115.
-Not open to students who have completed MATH 111 or any MATH or STAT course with a prerequisite of MATH 141.
-Credit will be granted for only one of the following: MATH 111 or STAT 100.
+Not open to students who have completed MATH 1110 or MATH 115.
+Not open to students who have completed MATH 1111 or any MATH OR STAT course with a prerequisite of MATH 1111 or STAT 100.
 Simplest tests of statistical hypotheses; applications to before-and-after and matched pair studies.
 Events, probability, combinations, independence.
 Binomial probabilities, confidence limits.
 Random variables, expected values, median, variance.
 Tests based on ranks.
 Law of large numbers, normal approximation.
 Estimates of mean and variance.

 STAT 400 Applied Probability and Statistics I (3) Prerequisite: MATH 141.
-Not acceptable toward graduate degrees in STAT, MAPL, or MATH.
+Not acceptable toward graduate degrees in STAT MAPL, or MATH.
 Credit will be granted for only one of the following: STAT 400 or ENEE 324.
 Random variables, standard distributions, moments, law of large numbers and central limit theorem.
 Sampling methods, estimation of parameters, testing of hypotheses.

 STAT 401 Applied Probability and Statistics II (3) Prerequisite: STAT 400.
-Point estimation - unbiased and consistent estimators.
+Point estimation-unbiased and consistent estimators.
 Interval estimation.
 Minimum variance and maximum likilhood estimators.
 Testing of hypotheses.
 Regression, correlation and analysis of variance.
 Sampling distributions.
-Elements of nonparametric methods.
+Elements of non-parametric methods.
 (Not acceptable toward graduate degrees in STAT, MAPL, or MATH.)